wikiklimek/JavaSpotify/README.md

 This project is a Java-based application developed using Servlets, which interacts with Spotify's API to fetch and display music-related data.
 The backend is powered by Java Servlets, while the frontend is built with HTML and CSS for a simple yet functional user interface.

 ## Features
-- Display albums, artists, and tracks from Spotify's API.
+- Display genres, artists, shows, episodes and tracks from Spotify's API.
 - User-friendly interface designed with HTML and styled with CSS.
 - Seamless integration of Spotify's API for real-time data retrieval.